Skip to main content

 A Word From the Head of the Legal Group

-Kenji Tagaya Head of the Legal Group
+Sawako Ohgi Head of the Legal Group

 Head of the Legal Group

-In recent years, the electric power and energy industry has seen a spate of compliance-related issues.
+In recent years, the domestic electric power and energy industry has seen a spate of compliance-related issues.
 We take this trend very seriously.
-Top management has repeatedly stressed to employees that compliance should not be difficult.
-Instead, it hinges on understanding the perspectives and emotions of various stakeholders, including customers, business partners, investors, and colleagues.
-As such, upholding the truth and fostering respect and trust among colleagues are paramount.
-Concerning our core business in electricity and gas, we've taken the initiative in establishing the JERA Transaction Monitoring Committee (detailed below) to continuously incorporate insights from external experts.
+Concerning our core domestic business in electricity and gas, we have taken the initiative to establish the JERA Transaction Monitoring Committee (details are as follows) to continuously incorporate insights from external experts.
+Because laws, regulations, and customs differ from region to region, we consult with local experts to develop appropriate compliance systems when developing our global businesses.

-JERA Transaction Monitoring Committee Launched in June
+JERA Transaction Monitoring Committee

-Background Behind the Establishment of the JERA Transaction Monitoring Committee
+Establishment of the JERA Transaction Monitoring Committee

 Scope of Activities